-According to “Traveling Michigan’s Thumb,” the Jobbie Nooner was started in 1975 in Anchor Bay by Lee O’Dell to celebrate his co-worker Lee Wagner’s birthday.
-Jobbies, a nickname for auto factory workers, would often start their shifts as early as 5 or 6 am, and leave work at noon on the Friday before the July shutdown of the auto factories, taking a “nooner” to party in their boats.
-In the early 80’s, the celebration shifted to Gull Island, an island created by the U.S. Army Corps of Engineers about 6 miles across the water from Lake St. Clair Metropark.
+The Jobbie Nooner was created by Lee O’Dell in 1975 to celebrate his co-worker's birthday.
+The first one was held in Anchor Bay.
+Jobbies, a nickname for auto factory workers, would often start their shifts as early as 5 or 6 a.m. and leave work at noon on the Friday before the July shutdown of the auto factories, taking a “nooner” to party in their boats.
+In the early '80s, the celebration shifted to Gull Island, an island created by the U.S. Army Corps of Engineers about 6 miles across the water from Lake St. Clair Metropark.
 After dredging the shipping channels, the leftover sand and muck was dumped at the site, creating Gull Island.

-The only way to get to the island is by boat, although some more intrepid partiers walk from Anchor Bay along the shallow areas of Lake St. Clair.
-Boaters tie off the island or in the shallow water around it, set up camp and celebrate all day and through the night.
-There are no facilities of any kind on the island, but it doesn’t stop the party.
-In recent years, the party has grown enormously, attracting as many as 10,000 people in 2010, according to the Detroit Free Press.
-There is a dedicated website for the celebration, jobbiecrew.com, which sells T-shirts and generally promotes the event and its after-parties.
-This is NOT a place for kids, as there is a strictly adult theme, a lot of nudity, and alcohol consumption.
+The only way to get to Gull Island is by boat, although some more intrepid partiers walk from Anchor Bay along the shallow areas of Lake St. Clair.
+Boaters tie off the island or in the shallow water around it, set up camp, and party all day, through the night.
+There are no facilities of any kind on the island.

 These days, the annual Jobbie Nooner party on Gull Island attracts 10,000 or so people.
 It even has its own website now, which sells t-shirts and generally promotes the event and its afterparties.
 This is not a place for kids, as there is usually a lot of nudity and binge drinking.